-One of the most important features of any energy company is the quality of their customer service.
-Bulb are keen to improve the industry’s often poor customer service through the use of technology.
+One of the most important features of any energy company is the quality of its customer service.
+Bulb is keen to improve the industry’s often poor complaints performance with the help of technology.

-Where possible, Bulb use email to communicate with customers for most interactions including keeping you updated on the progress of your switch, reminding you to submit meter readings and informing you of upcoming payments.
+Where possible, Bulb uses email to communicate with customers for most interactions, including keeping you updated on the progress of your switch, reminding you to submit meter readings, and informing you of upcoming payments.

-For customers that prefer to speak to a real person, Bulb have a call centre in London.
-Talking of which, we have found that customers find Bulb to be generally pretty quick to answer the phone and efficient at solving customer issues.
-In fact they came first in Which?’s investigation into all the UK’s energy supplier’s call waiting times, with customer services answering the phone in just 27 seconds on average.
+For customers that prefer to speak to a real person, Bulb has a call centre in London.
+Bulb Energy reviews seem to report that the provider is generally quick to answer calls and efficient at solving issues.
+The supplier was around the middle of the pack in Which?’s most recent investigation into UK energy supplier’s call waiting times, with customer services answering the phone in about 10 minutes on average.

-Despite this, we have encountered situations in which customers have been left reeling after they were quoted a lower price than the price they ended up paying.
-However, this is often due to Bulb’s variable tariff price changing with the energy market’s wholesale costs.
-Unfortunately this is par for the course for customers on a variable tariff.
+Despite this, some Bulb Energy reviews reveal that some customers have been left reeling after they were quoted less they ended up paying.
+This is often due to Bulb’s variable tariff price changing with the energy market’s wholesale costs.
+Unfortunately, this is par for the course for customers on a standard variable tariff.

-Next up let’s take a look at their tariffs and pricing.
-Currently, Bulb offer just one tariff named ‘Vari-Fair’ for both dual-fuel and electricity-only customers.
+Next up, let’s take a look at Bulb Energy tariffs and pricing.
+Currently, Bulb offers just one tariff named ‘Vari-Fair’ for both dual-fuel and electricity-only customers.

-Bulb’s concept of offering one variable tariff and no fixed tariffs is an innovative concept and they are one of the first suppliers to try this approach.
-At first glance it seems a great idea.
-It’s simpler for customers to understand and means that when the wholesale price of energy is low, Bulb’s prices are too.
-It also means you’re not stuck on a fixed tariff that may end up costing more overall when wholesale prices are lower.
+Bulb’s concept of offering one variable tariff and no fixed tariffs is an innovative one and they are one of the first suppliers to try this approach.
+At first glance, it seems like a great idea.
+When the wholesale price of energy is low; Bulb’s prices are too.
+It also means you’re not stuck on a fixed tariff that may end up costing more when wholesale prices are lower.

-Playing devil’s advocate however, not having the option to ‘lock in’ or pay a fixed price, means that your bills inevitably fluctuate throughout the year, in line with the wholesale energy market prices.
-Plus if you joined Bulb during the period of low prices, it might come as a shock when they inevitably rise again!
+However, not having the option to ‘lock in’ at a fixed price means that your bills inevitably fluctuate throughout the year, in line with the wholesale energy market prices.
+Plus, if you join Bulb during a period of low prices, it might come as a shock when they inevitably rise again!

-When it comes to the pricing, their variable tariff is the second cheapest on the market.
-Our research into the cheapest renewable suppliers, found that a family of four living in a three bedroom house in London with average usage (3,100 kWh electricity and 12,500 kWh gas), would pay around £876 per year on Bulb’s Vari-Fair tariff.
-That’s for both gas and electric, which is very reasonable.
+When it comes to the pricing, their variable tariff is not the cheapest on the market, but does compare well with major providers.
+Our research into the cheapest renewable suppliers found that a family of four living in a three-bedroom house in London with average usage (2,900 kWh electricity and 12,000 kWh gas) would currently pay well below the national price cap.

-Bulb also don’t charge exit fees, making it easy to switch supplier again should you fall out of love with them in future.
-In fact, Bulb will pay your exit fee from your current supplier in order to make sure your switch over to them doesn’t put you out of pocket.
+Bulb doesn’t charge exit fees, making it easy to switch supplier again should you fall out of love with them in the future.
+In fact, Bulb will pay your exit fee from your current supplier in order to make sure switching to them doesn’t put you out of pocket either!

 3. Bills & Account Management

-We’re big fans of the Bulb website which is well-designed and extremely easy to use.
+The Bulb website which is well-designed and easy to use.
 It has plenty of information and an extensive support section.
-Accessing the online account area is a breeze to browse and view your bills, energy usage, send in meter readings and update your billing information.
+Accessing the online account area will allow you to browse and view your bills, energy usage, send in meter readings, and update your billing information.

 In addition, there is even an online community forum for customers to discuss various issues and ideas for how Bulb could improve.
-This is a really nice touch that we’ve not seen other energy companies offer.
+This is a nice touch that not all energy companies offer.

 When you’re out and about, you can stay on top of your bills with the highly-rated Bulb Energy app.
 Not only does it offer the functionality of the online account, it also allows you to snap a photo of your meter reading to send in.
-Plus, unlike some energy suppliers, the Bulb smartphone app is available on both Apple App store and Google Play.
+The Bulb smartphone app is available on both Apple App store and Google Play.

 Whilst the account management is excellent, some customers have been left annoyed with Bulb’s policy of charging the direct debit a month in advance, based on estimated usage, rather than paying for actual usage a month afterwards.
 Bulb say they charge in advance in order to allow them to purchase energy upfront and keep prices low.

 So you’ve read our review, but who are Bulb Energy?
-Read on to to learn more about the ethos, history and people behind this shining example of a modern energy supplier.
+Read on to learn more about its company ethos, history and people behind this modern energy supplier.

 Mission & Ethos

-Bulb was founded with the mission of fixing the problems customers have with other suppliers such as complicated and expensive tariffs, dated technology and poor customer service.
-They have a clear vision for simplifying and fixing these problems using technology, whilst also helping more of us switch to 100% renewable energy.
+Bulb was founded with the mission of fixing the problems customers have with other suppliers, such as complicated and expensive tariffs, dated technology, and poor customer service.
+The company has a clear vision for simplifying and fixing these problems using technology, whilst also helping more of us switch to 100% renewable energy.

 Technology & Innovation

-In order to offer competitively priced tariffs, Bulb keep their running costs to a minimum.
-One way they have done this is through clever use of technology and automation in their back-office processes to minimise admin work.
+In order to offer competitively priced tariffs, Bulb keeps its running costs to a minimum.
+One way it does this is through use of technology and automation in its back-office processes to minimise admin work.

-Bulb automate the repetitive tasks that some suppliers do manually such as collecting meter readings from customers or sending out paper statements.
-Instead, they do this using email, online and via the Bulb smartphone app.
-Automation of these processes has allowed them to keep their admin team small and staff costs low.
-This allows Bulb to pass these savings on to customers through cheaper tariffs.
+Bulb automates the repetitive tasks that some suppliers perform manually, such as collecting meter readings from customers or sending out paper statements.
+Instead, Bulb does this using email, its website, and via the Bulb smartphone app.
+Automation of these processes has allowed it to keep its admin team small and staff costs low.
+This allows Bulb to pass savings on to customers through cheaper tariffs.

-Unlike many suppliers, Bulb have built their own app which is available on both the Google Play Store and the Apple App Store.
+Unlike many suppliers, Bulb has built its own app, which is available on both the Google Play Store and the Apple App Store.
 It enables customers to: